Defying death

 The tunic bears witness to the remarkable resilience of the individual who wore it, but also to a particularly bloody period in Britain and India's shared history.

-The Indian Mutiny started as a rebellion by Indian soldiers within the British garrison at Meerut (in modern day Uttar Pradesh).
-It rapidly expanded into a wider-scale revolt against British rule in Bengal.
+The Indian Rebellion (1857-59) started as a revolt by Indian soldiers within the British garrison at Meerut (in modern day Uttar Pradesh).
+But it rapidly expanded into a wider-scale uprising against British rule in Bengal.

-Campbell Clark of the 2nd Bengal European Fusiliers was on leave in England when the uprising broke out.
-Unable to rejoin his own unit, which was besieging Delhi, on returning to India he was attached to the 88th Regiment of Foot (Connaught Rangers) at Cawnpore.
+Campbell Clark, of the 2nd Bengal European Fusiliers, was on leave in England when the uprising broke out.
+On his return to India, he was unable to rejoin his own unit, which was besieging Delhi, and was instead attached to the 88th Regiment of Foot (Connaught Rangers) at Cawnpore.

 Campbell’s younger brother Edgar Clark was also an army lieutenant, serving with the 21st Regiment of Bengal Native Infantry.
 Sadly, Edgar’s wife, son and newborn daughter all died during the Siege of Lucknow (1857), having been sent to the Residency there for protection shortly after the rebellion broke out.